-Small masses of areolar tissue connect the pia mater to the dura mater for a little distance around the termination of each of these veins, and this connection arrested the attention of many of the older anatomists.
-Ridley calls them "carnous adnescences."
+Small masses of areolar tissue connect the pia-mater to the dura-mater for a little distance around the termination of each of these veins, and this connection arrested the attention of many of the older anatomists.
+Ridley calls them carnous adnescences.
 Vicq d'Azyr confounds them with the glandulæ Pacchioni.
-Sir Charles Bell thus describes the intermembranous connection: "it is not a simple adhesion of the pia mater and dura mater; but a white spongy substance seems to connect and strengthen them, and, when torn asunder, it leaves a soft fatty kind of roughness upon the pia mater."
-Other small elevations or thickenings appear here and there along the falx cerebri, at or near the wall of the superior longitudinal sinus, but they are not constant or regular.
+Sir Charles Bell thus describes the intermembranous connection: "It is not a simple adhesion of the pia-mater and dura-mater; but a white spongy substance seems to connect and strengthen them, and, when torn asunder, it leaves a soft, fatty kind of roughness upon the piamater."
+Other small elevations, or thickenings, appear here and there along the falx cerebri, at or near the wall of the superior longitudinal sinus, but they are not constant or regular.
 Both these and the other spongy masses above mentioned have been erroneously included under the name of glandulæ Pacchioni.
-The structures which Pacchioni specially described, and which engaged him in a series of violent disputes with Fautonus, are situated within the cavity of the superior longitudinal sinus, and connected with the openings of the veins.
-He says of them "ovorum instar bombycinorum apparent," which describes their peculiarity of shape; he also notices their pale fleshy colour, which he attributed to an investment of muscular fibres.
-"In longitudinale sinu, immediate sub membranosis expansionibus, in areolis chordarum Willisianarum, quin et supra easdem chordas, consitæ sunt innumeræ glandulæ conglobatæ, propria, et tenuissima, membrana, veluti in sacculo conclusæ; quæ racematine ut plurimum cœunt; raro sparsine disponuntur: hæ glandulæ utrinque ad latera falcis messoriæ, ab ejusdem apice ad hasis usque posticam partem miro prope modum artificio procedentes, dorso lacertorum accumbunt, et partim ab horum fibris, partim ab iis quæ a chordis emergunt, firmantur, atque invicem alligantur, ita at non nisi lacerat acu disjungi possint."
-Pacchioni believed that the ducts of these glandular bodies passed to the pia mater, and conveyed a secretion which lubricated the surface of the brain.
-He also suggested that they were pressed, and their secretion promoted, by the motion of the chordæ Willisianæ and the action of the dura mater.
+The structures which Pacchieni specially described, and which engaged him in a series of violent disputes with Fautonus, are situated within the cavity of the superior longitudinal sinus, and connected with the openings of the veins.
+He says of them: "evorum instar bombycinorum apparent," which describes their peculiarity of shape; he also describes their pale fleshy color, which he attributed to an investment of muscular fibres.
+"In longitudinali sinu, immediate sub membranosis expansionibus, in areolis chordarum Willisianarum, quin et supra easdem chordas, consitae sunt innumerae glandulae conglobatae, propria, et teniussima, membrana veluti, in sacculo conclusae; quae racematim ut plurimum colunt; raro sparsim disponuntur; hae glandulæ utrinque ad latera falcis messoriæ, ab ejusdem apice ad basis usque posticam partem miro prope modum artificio procedentes, dorso lacertorum accumbunt, et partim ab horum fibris, partim ab iis quae a chordis emergunt, firmantur, atque invicem alligantur, ita at non nisi lacerat acu disjungi possint."
+Pacchioni believed that the ducts of these glandular bodies passed to the piamater, and conveyed a secretion which lubricated the surface of the He also suggested that they were pressed and their secretion promoted by the chordæ Willisianæ, and the action of the dura-mater.
 Fautonus, who opposed Pacchioni's views so strongly, was of opinion that they gave out a fluid into the sinus which diluted the venous blood.

-Sir Charles Bell suggested "that they had a valvular action on the mouths of the veins; they project from the mouths of the veins in the sinus, and the blood passing from the veins must filter through them, and be checked in its retrograde course."
-It is unnecessary to add that these views can now be of interest only to those who are curious to be skilled in the legendary lore of anatomical literature.
+Sir Charles Bell suggested that they had a valvular action on the mouths of the veins; "they project from the mouths of the veins into the sinus, and the blood passing from the veins must filter through them and be checked in its retrograde course."
+It is unnecessary to add that these veins can now be of interest only to those who are curious to be skilled in the legendary lore of anatomical literature.